priya-anto-31/MedAssist/README.md

 - 📂 **Document Storage**: Supports documents stored locally or in cloud services like Google Drive.
 - 💾 **Document Listing**: Easily list all available documents.
 - ⚡ **Quick Responses**: Provides answers to questions efficiently using an LLM.
-- 📖 **Retrieval-Augmented Generation (RAG)**: Combines document retrieval and language generation for more accurate and contextually relevant answers to medical queries.
+- 📖 **Retrieval-Augmented Generation (RAG)**: Combines document retrieval with advanced language generation using Google Gemini, ensuring accurate and precise responses to user inquiries.

 ## 🛠️ Installation